 Review your finances

-A profitable business also needs a healthy cash flow to cover its everyday expenses.
-Keep the cash flowing in your business this financial year by looking at different ways to manage your cash flow:
+A profitable business needs a healthy cash flow to cover its everyday expenses.
+Keep the cash flowing in your business this financial year by looking at different ways to manage your cash flow.
+Update your cash flow projections so you can plan for any potential shortages, or consider shortening or changing your payment terms.

-Freeing up your time can help you better focus on growing your business.
+Free up more of your time so you can better focus on growing your business.
 Some strategies to achieve this include:

 - Setting deadlines for important tasks

-- Handling your mail only once, so you reply, delegate, file or delete at the time you read it
+- Handling your mail or email only once, so you reply, delegate, file or delete at the time you read it

 Organise your records